 I read forums.
 I read posts from real men.
 Hundreds of them.
 And I kept seeing the same words.

-This is how men described it, again and again:
+This is how men described it, over and over, in their own words:

 I sat there and realised we were not alone.
 Not even close.